Last Updated on: 24th January 2024, 07:09 pm

 Flatliner Shot

-It is a layered drink made up of Tequila, Tabasco sauce, and Sambuca, an Italian liqueur with an anise flavor.
+It consists of Tequila, Tabasco sauce, and Sambuca, an anise-flavored Italian liqueur.

 Flatliner ingredients: